-The Spark 2 service is distributed in its own parcel and is not part of CDH.
+However, for CDH 5 clusters, Spark 2 must be introduced via its own parcel, as it is not distributed as part of CDH 5.
 (CDH includes Spark 1, but Spark 2 can be installed alongside Spark 1 in the same cluster.)